nickheppleston/aws-training/associate-arch-training-gaps.md

 PV virtual machines on the other-hand run directly on hardware that does not have specific support for virtualization, but they cannot take advantage of enhanced networking and GPU processing.

 All current versions of EC2 Instances support HVM as the AMI.
 Amazon reccommend that HVM based AMI's are used for best performance.

-*Q: What are the possible event notifications for S3 buckets???*

 ## IAM & Federated Identity